The best diet for weight loss: The bottom line

 While calorie counting is not generally a sustainable weight loss diet technique, total calorie intake impacts weight more than different macronutrient ratios (i.e. how much carbohydrate, fat, and protein you eat).

-Many studies comparing diets with different ratios of carbohydrates, fats, and proteins showed that the total amount of calories was what determined weight loss.
+Many studies comparing diets with different ratios of carbohydrates, fats, and proteins showed that the total amount of calories determined weight loss.

 - Total calorie intake is a determining factor of weight loss.